cfmzk/app/README.md

-# appCrossmodal and Foundational Models supported by Zero-Knowledge
+# Crossmodal and Foundational Models supported by Zero-Knowledge
 ![Uploading image.png…]()